searchisko/elasticsearch-river-sysinfo/TUTORIAL.md

 index aliases in such a way that only the new index is used for indexing but all indices are used for search.

-This process can be illustrated using the following flow:
+This concept can be illustrated using the following flow:

 ````
   # create new index